 The birds that make up this category of seabirds are most commonly spotted by water where they dine on fish and crustaceans, especially shrimp.
 Along Alabaman’s Gulf Coast, look for least terns, royal terns, and sandwich terns, all of which are most commonly seen in the spring, summer, and fall.
 To me, all three types of terns look remarkably similar with soft white breasts, smokey wings, and a masked-bandit-like face.
 However, an ornithologist could successfully identify each variation in a police line-up.

 Along with cardinals, doves, and ducks, I regularly spot tufted titmice in my backyard bird feeder here in the Midwest.
 However, seeing these birds that look a bit like permanently adolescent blue jays along the Alabama bird trail is always a treat.
-Although that’s largely because Alabama is consistently warmer than Kansas City.
-Plus also, it’s closer to the beach.
 A member of the same bird family as chickadees, tufted titmice are found in wooded areas and backyards in Alabama just like they are in most states east of the Rocky Mountains.

 Fun Fact: There seems to be a spirited online debate about whether the plural of titmouse is titmouses or titmice.
 Because the head of my editorial board (who is also my mother) recommended titmice, I’m using that plural form here.
 After all, I’ve made it far enough in this life to know that my mother was right about everything!
 (And I wanted to point that out in case my children read this…)